-White oaks are both widespread and abundant suggesting a secure conservation status for this noble tree.
-However, there are concerns about an exotic fungal pathogen, Phytopthora ramorum, the causative agent of a disease ominously known as sudden oak death.
-Quercus alba is known to be susceptible, but as yet, no widespread infections have been documented in its natural range.
+Where it grows Quercus alba can be found from Maine to Florida, west to Texas and Minnesota, essentially throughout the temperate deciduous forest biome of eastern North America; it is found throughout Virginia.
+Conservation White oaks are both widespread and abundant suggesting a secure conservation status for this noble tree.
+However, there are concerns about an exotic fungal pathogen, Phytopthora ramorum, the causative agent of a disease ominously known as sudden oak death; Quercus alba is known to be susceptible, but as yet, no widespread infections have been documented in its natural range.
 Excessive browsing of saplings is a concern in regions overpopulated by deer.

-Gardeners should not collect white oak in the wild and should be certain that all native plants purchased for home gardens are nursery-propagated, not wild-collected.
-For a list of retail sources of nursery-propagated plants and responsibly collected seeds, visit www.vnps.org; send an SASE to the Virginia Native Plant Society, Blandy Experimental Farm, 400 Blandy Farm Lane, Unit 2, Boyce, VA 22620; e-mail vnpsofc@shentel.net; or call 540-837-1600.
+Caution to gardeners Gardeners should not collect white oak in the wild and should be certain that all native plants purchased for home gardens are nurserypropagated, not wild-collected.
+For a list of retail sources of nursery-propagated plants and responsibly collected seeds, see elsewhere on this website.
+Text from 2011 Wildflower of the Year brochure written by W. John Hayden and adapted by him for the web.
+January 19, 2010.